 With TensorRT Inference Server, there’s now a common solution for AI inference, allowing researchers to focus on creating high-quality trained models, DevOps engineers to focus on deployment, and developers to focus on their applications, without needing to reinvent the plumbing for each AI-powered application.

 Learn more in the NVIDIA TensorRT Inference Server developer blog.

-- Deploy applications to Xavier-based NVIDIA Drive platforms and the NVIDIA DLA accelerator (FP16 only)
+- Deploy applications in INT8 precision on Xavier-based NVIDIA AGX platforms using the NVIDIA DLA accelerator

 Get Started With Hands-On Training

 The NVIDIA Deep Learning Institute (DLI) offers hands-on training for developers, data scientists, and researchers in AI and accelerated computing.Get hands-on experience with TensorRT in self-paced electives on Optimization and Deployment of TensorFlow Models with TensorRT and Deployment for Intelligent Video Analytics using TensorRT today.